Browns' star Chubb back from COVID list, Mayfield starting

 Cleveland's offense isn't the same without the 25-year-old Chubb, who rushed for 137 yards and two touchdowns against Cincinnati on Nov.
 7 — a 41-16 win that seemed to be a turning point for the Browns as it ended a tumultuous week that included wide receiver Odell Beckham Jr.'s release.

-The two-time Pro Bowler didn't show symptoms of the virus, and Chubb said he only felt poorly for one day.
+A two-time Pro Bowler, Chubb didn't show symptoms of the virus and said he only felt poorly for one day.
 The bigger stress, however, came when he couldn't play as the Patriots embarrassed the Browns.

 “Yeah, it was hard to watch for sure," he said.
 "Seeing my team out there and not having things go our way, it was hard for me to watch.
 But it’s a new week, a new opportunity.
 We still have everything ahead of us.
 We got to come out here, had a great practice and got to keep moving forward.”